awsdocs/aws-glue-developer-guide/doc_source/set-up-encryption.md

 1. On the AWS Glue console, choose **Settings** in the navigation pane\.
 On the **Data catalog settings** page, encrypt your Data Catalog by selecting the **Metadata encryption** check box\.
 This option encrypts all the objects in the Data Catalog with the AWS KMS key that you choose\.

    When encryption is enabled, the client that is accessing the Data Catalog must have AWS KMS permissions\.
-For more information, see [Encrypting Your Data Catalog](encrypt-glue-data-catalog.md)\.

 1. In the navigation pane, choose **Security configurations**\.
 A security configuration is a set of security properties that can be used to configure AWS Glue processes\.
 Then choose **Add security configuration**\.
 In the configuration, choose any of the following options: